TAPR/DTMF_Shield/README.md

 VS IDE and VS Code seem to want to do only C# on a Mac.
 VS Code only wants to do C# on Linux.
 So converting the code from VB.Net to C# is in order.
 Using ICSharpCode.CodeConverter vsix plugin for vs2019 (or vs2022), I've converted the VB.Net original project/solution to CSharp.
 4 minor code changes were required.
 The result looks like it runs.
-Of course more testing is required before I commit it to GitHub.
+It does in fact run.

+Mac and Linux do NOT want to do Windows Forms applications (which is what the programmer app is...) any more.
+I think that maybe 10 years ago we could create the app on windows, and run it under Mono.
+However, the Mac and Linux seem to use only .Net Core, which does not include support for Windows Forms apps.
+It no longer works that way.
+It looks like the way forward is to convert to a Xamarin app.
+But I could be very wrong, and chasing alleged unicorns.

-I have and use those OS types myself, but help is appreciated!
+I have and use MacOS and Linux myself, but help is appreciated!